KarenErrou/ChatBot/doc/report2/README.md

 if you want to have a look at the code, you can do so at all times by visiting our [github repository](https://github.com/julietcetera/semantic-web-course).
 Where applicable, we provide more specific links, maybe also to *outsourced* repositories.
+At the end of this document we also provide a list of links to source code that might be of interest.

 # Emotional Reasoning Chat Bot